darya134/Data_analytics/06. Data collection and storage (SQL)/README.md

 ## Task

-Made various uploads of venture funds data using SQL
+Obtain investment fund data from a database by writing SQL queries.

 ## Tools